laboon/CS1530_Summer2018/study_guides/quiz4.md

 14. Which is better: loose or tight coupling?
 Strong or weak cohesion?
 Why?
 15. You do not need to memorize every level of cohesion, but you should know: coincidental vs logical cohesion.
 16. Understand all five levels of coupling.
-17. Understand project management, and how it compares/contrasts with software development methodology.
 18. Understand phased, incremental, and continuous integration.
 19. Know what a feature toggle is and when it is useful, in regards to integration.